rossng/malapropOS/README.md

 To see high-priority mode in action, try running `P0 !` and pressing `Ctrl+C`.
 Because the shell is low-priority, execution of `P0` will not be terminated and will complete normally.

-To see IPC in action, run `messenger`.
-This program forks itself, then the parent sends a message to the queue and the child receives it.

 ### `P0` and `P1`
 Print out a series of ascending numbers and then exits.
 For an example of concurrent process execution, run `P0 &` followed by `P1 &` too see their interleaved output.